rebeccapelaca/AIML_project/README.md

 # AIML_project_dataset

-The first three types of datasets are generated starting from the *cartoon* domain of the *PACS* database, the fourth is the result of the union of all PACS domains and for the last one the *clipart* category of the *DomainNet* database is used.<br>
+The first type of dataset is generated starting from the *cartoon* domain of *PACS* database and some categories of the *clipart* domain of *DomainNet* database, the second and the third only from *cartoon*, the fourth is the result of the union of all *PACS* domains and for the last one the *clipart* categories are used.<br>
 The *scripts* folder contains the python scripts used for the generation of the datasets whereas in the *csv_files* there is the list of all the semantic quaterne created for the fifth dataset.

 * **dataset_1**<br><img src="./img/dataset_1.PNG" width="300" height="300" align='left'/>